Insight: How new cancer drugs can skip randomized trials

 Dr. Antoni Ribas at the University of California, Los Angeles says the immunotherapies are showing so much promise that they, like Zelboraf, raise doubts over whether randomized trials are needed.
 He believes they could be approved in the United States on the basis of a single-arm trial.
 Yet Merck has started enrolling patients in a study where patients will be randomized to get the new treatment or existing chemotherapy.

 When his doctors were talking about buying him another couple of months, he decided to do his own research.
-He started lambrolizumab shortly after his first meeting with Ribas, in April 2012.
+He started MK-3475 shortly after his first meeting with Ribas, in April 2012.

 Several of his tumors have disappeared.
 At his last scan in April, there was no sign of any tumor in his brain.
 In Merck's trial, the most common side effects of the drug include fatigue, fevers, skin rash, loss of skin color and muscle weakness.
 But so far, Scannell has had none.
 "I really haven't missed a step.
 I've continued working.
 The radiation was difficult.
 But the marvelous thing about the immunotherapy is no side effects.
 No lethargy.
 No loss of appetite.
 No anything."